UK NMC Registration Guide for Nurses from Ghana:

 Registering with the NMC is your first step to working as a nurse in the UK.
 To help you through the registration process, we have put together this quick step-by-step guide for nurses trained in Ghana or any other country outside of the EU/EEA:

 - English language requirements – all applicants must be able to show they can communicate clearly and effectively in English by undertaking the International English Language Test (IELTS) with a score of 7.0.
-Clubbing two IELTS certificates obtained in the period of 6 months is allowed.
-The NMC also accepts OET results, however, this test is not available in West Africa.
-The latest review of the language requirement is for a nurse to prove that his/her certificate is attained not later than two years as well as showing a reference that about 70% communication in his/her place of work (nursing facility) is in the English language.
+A 6.5 in the writing component is allowed.

 - Education requirements – applicants must have successfully completed at least 10 years of school education before starting a post-secondary education nursing or midwifery training programme.
 In short, you must have at least, a 3-year diploma certification to qualify.